 All this extra care I put in costs me my time and energy.
 I don’t bill clients per hour for all the emails and phone calls we exchange, or for all the admin I do on their behalf.
 They pay a fixed project fee, and I deliver a full service.
 But in order to make it manageable and profitable for me, my project prices need to be high enough so I can truly give my 100% without any feelings of resentment.
 It took me a long time to figure out the prices that allow me to do this.

 I used to undercharge, and this had a profoundly negative effect on my health and well-being.
 It was only when I realized that by undercharging I was also doing my clients a disservice, that I became comfortable with charging more.
 When I undercharged, I had to put a cap on my support, so as to not drive myself into the ground.
 This didn’t make me, or my clients happy.

-If you love your work, you provide *more value* to your clients, so you should get paid *more*.
+If you love your work, you provide more value to your clients, so you deserve to get paid more.

 If someone ever tells you that you shouldn’t charge for doing the things you love, just send them the link to this article, and I’ll handle the rest.

 We need to stop perpetuating this myth that the fulfillment we get from our craft is enough of a reward for our effort.
-“Exposure” is a big fat lie.
+“Exposure” does not pay our bills.
 Besides, you can create your own exposure—you don’t need handouts from clueless startup founders who don’t have enough business sense to form a budget.